HISPlayer/UnityAndroid-SDK/drm.md

 In the video streaming industry, the DRM (Digital Rights Management) makes possible a secure distribution of contents over the network.
 Encrypted content is prepared using an encryption server and stored in a content library.
 The encrypted content is streamed or downloaded from the content library to client devices via content servers.
 Licenses to view the content are obtained from the License Server.

 The HISPlayer Unity Video Player SDK for Android supports [Widevine DRM](https://www.widevine.com/solutions/widevine-drm) and provides an API to the users for usage of the MediaDRM module.
-If you are using HISPlayer SDK v4.3.2 and above, Widevine with security L1 is supported on Meta Quest devices (please refer to next section), otherwise only Widevine with security L3 is supported.
+By default only Widevine with security L3 is supported.
+If you need to play Widevine L1 content, please contact HISPlayer team.

 Use **Multi Stream Properties** to set the DRM fields.
 It is possible to add license keys both in the editor and from code (see AddStream and AddVideoContent in [HISPlayer API](/hisplayer-api.md) for more details):